 The drug will quell the development of excessive and abnormal blood vessels in the eyes, which is a particular concern of diabetics.
 Nearly 8 million people in the United States have been diagnosed with diabetic retinopathy, a frequent complication of diabetes.
 The aim of this medication is to reduce the amount of retinal edema.
 So the FDA approves the therapy for age-related macular degeneration (AMD).
 It works.

 Some doctors remain undeterred.
 “Right now, it will have no impact on my use of Lucentis,” a doctor at the Palmer Eye Institute of the University of Miami, wrote to the New York Times in an e-mail message.
 “When given a choice between a high likelihood of blindness or a 1 percent risk of stroke, I think most patients will choose their vision.”

 I don’t know enough about Lucentis to say whether I think this doctor is correct.
 The problem is, I don’t think Lucentis’ manufacturer knows either.
-But I do get what the doctor is saying.
-He thinks the risk is worth benefit.
-This may very well be true with some patient even if there is a stroke risk with Lucentis.
+But I get what the doctor is saying.
+He thinks the risk is worth the benefit.
+This may very well be true with some patients, even if there is a stroke risk with Lucentis.

 2018 Lucentis Stroke Update

-You would think we would have the answer to this question more than 10 years later, right?
+You would think we would have the answer to this question over 10 years later, right?
 We don’t.
-The studies are still conflicting on the question of whether Lucentis can cause a stroke.
+The studies are still conflicting on whether Lucentis can cause a stroke.